-This way, you will be fully prepared to take your dropshipping store to the next level in 2020!
+This way you will be fully prepared to take your dropshipping store to the next level in 2021!

-If you’re interested in learning why I think paid dropshipping stores are a waste of money, then you can click here.
+If you’re interested in learning why I think paid dropshipping courses are a waste of money then you can click here.

 Below you will find the articles that I suggest you read next: